Rentals for Prom Night After-Parties at Wisconsin High Schools

 What if you just want to host a small after-party at your home?

 If you’re hosting a small prom night after-party in your backyard for a dozen or so teens, a small frame tent or high-peak tent will work well.
 You can move some rec room furniture under the tent to create a cozy ambiance, set up a stereo and a TV, maybe have a dance floor and some LED PAR lighting to set the mood.

 Do you need insurance for an after-prom party?

 Definitely.
 Even though you won’t be serving alcohol or allowing it at your event, there’s always the possibility someone gets injured at an event.
 Check with your school to see if their insurance would cover an after-prom party.
 If not, you can purchase event insurance online.

 We’ve covered event insurance for weddings on our website, and while an after-prom party is a different type of event this article has some useful information on event insurance.

 How can our Wisconsin party rental stores help?

-Whether you’re thinking about hosting an all-school after-party or a small get together in your backyard for a dozen or so teens, our Brookfield, Madison and Fox Cities party rental stores have just about everything you need…except the great prizes.
+Whether you’re thinking about hosting an all-school after-party or a small get together in your backyard for a dozen or so teens, our Brookfield and Madison party rental stores have just about everything you need…except the great prizes.

 Here are a few suggestions: